Atypical Working Scheme

 The application fee is €250 which is non-refundable.
 Payment must be made by Electronic Funds Transfer (EFT).
 You can find more information in the guidelines available on irishimmigration.ie.

 How to apply

 You must apply for the Scheme from outside Ireland and you must not travel to Ireland until you have an Atypical Working Scheme Letter of Approval.
 If an authorised representative is applying on your behalf, the application must include a letter of authorisation signed by you.

 You can apply for the Scheme online.
 Payment for the atypical working scheme must be made by Electronic Funds Transfer (EFT).
 You should allow for a processing time of at least 20 working days.

 You can read the Atypical Working Scheme conditions and guidelines are available on irishimmigration.ie.

 If your application is successful and you live outside of Ireland, you still have to apply for an entry visa online if you are from a country whose citizens need a visa to enter Ireland.
 You should include a copy of your Letter of Approval as part of the documentation for your visa application.

 If you will be staying in Ireland for longer than 90 days, you must register with your local immigration officer in the area where you live.
 In the Dublin area, the registration is done at the Burgh Quay Registration Office.
 You must book an appointment online to visit it.
-If you are living outside Dublin, you should register at your regional registration office your local Garda District Headquarters.
+If you are living outside Dublin, you should register at your regional registration office or your local Garda District Headquarters.